danfuzz/samizdat/doc/samizdat-0/library-map.md

 #### `mapPut map key value <> map`

-Returns a map just like the given one, except with a new binding for `key` to `value`.
-The result has a replacement for the existing binding for `key` in `map` if such a one existed, or has an additional binding in cases where `map` didn't already bind `key`.
+Returns a map just like the given one, except with a new mapping for `key` to `value`.
+The result has a replacement for the existing mapping for `key` in `map` if such a one existed, or has an additional mapping in cases where `map` didn't already bind `key`.
 These two scenarios can be easily differentiated by either noting a change in size (or not) between original and result, or by explicitly checking for the existence of `key` in the original.